-We were expecting people, but we were expecting a normal mobilization of 10,000 people... during those three weeks we dedicated ourselves to everyone, all the important figures in the country, even TV presenters who did comic shows raised their sign of NiUnaMenos and called for mobilization. - Journalist & Founding Member of NiUnaMenos, in conversation with EM2030 The first march in Buenos Aires, organized by a group of journalists through Twitter, gathered some 300,000 women bearing banners, placards and photos of lost ones to demand an end to the widespread normalization of GBV.
+We were expecting people, but we were expecting a normal mobilization of 10,000 people...during those three weeks we dedicated ourselves to everyone, all the important figures in the country, even TV presenters who did comic shows raised their sign of NiUnaMenos and called for mobilization.

+- Journalist and one of the founders of #NiUnaMenos

+The first march in Buenos Aires, organized by a group of journalists through Twitter, gathered some 300,000 women bearing banners, placards and photos of lost ones to demand an end to the widespread normalization of GBV.
 The movement called for the government to fully implement existing GBV legislation, raise corresponding budgets, provide gender-sensitive police training, create national statistics on femicide and improve support for survivors.
 It aimed to speak not just to government, but to the media and society as a whole.

-The power of a unifying message The initial #NiUnaMenos protest had a single, unifying goal: to stop the murder of women and girls.
-By creating an accessible discourse, not tied to party politics, #NiUnaMenos was able to bring together existing movements, as well as to mobilize women who had not previously been part of feminist activism.
-The simple poetic communications of the movement, and the use of media, were key to its success in Buenos Aires and the expansion to other Argentine cities and elsewhere in LAC.
-The first #NiUnaMenos protests also coincided with a general election, ensuring that femicide remained at the top of the political agenda.
+The power of a unifying message

+The initial #NiUnaMenos protest